Content created by Digital Communications Division (DCD)

 - Military Families Considering Adoption: The Administration for Children and Families Child Welfare Information Gateway answers questions about adoption of children by military personnel and their families.
 It includes a listing of adoption agencies able to place U.S. citizens living abroad, information on the adoption reimbursement program for active duty members of the military services, and a bulletin explaining the benefits of adoption by military families.

-- Child Support Enforcement for the Military and Veterans: This program ensures that children can count on reliable support from their parents.
+- Child Support Services for Military and Veterans: This program ensures that children can count on reliable support from their parents.
 Military families face unique challenges because of deployments or other lengthy separations.
 Now, state child support programs intervene earlier and respond quicker to parents' changing circumstances so that support orders remain reasonable and fair.